yao008/yao008.github.io/_pages/nice.md

 Our main research directions include:

 1. AI for Network:
-   - Network optimization driven by generative AI
+   - Generative artificial intelligence and network optimization
-   - Application of reinforcement learning in network control
+   - Reinforcement learning and its applications in networking systems
    - AI-enabled semantic communications

 2. Network for AI:
-   - Distributed training and inference for large models
+   - Distributed training and inference of large AI models
    - Next-generation wireless transmission technologies
    - Edge intelligence